 $ iptables -A BAD_FLAGS -p tcp --tcp-flags SYN,FIN,PSH SYN,FIN,PSH -j DROP

 $ iptables -A BAD_FLAGS -p tcp --tcp-flags SYN,FIN,RST SYN,FIN,RST -j DROP

 $ iptables -A BAD_FLAGS -p tcp --tcp-flags SYN,FIN,RST,PSH SYN,FIN,RST,PSH -j DROP

 Also, it is impossible to find single FIN flag packets in normal TCP/IP connections, so we can add a rule for that:

 $ iptables -A BAD_FLAGS -p tcp --tcp-flags FIN FIN -j DROP

-We also should drop null packets.
-Those packets are generally used for other forms of network probing used by scanning tools such as Nmap.
+We also should drop null packets which are used by scanning tools such as Nmap.

 $ iptables -A BAD_FLAGS -p tcp --tcp-flags ALL NONE -j DROP